grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Block Producers shall only execute code that is offered under an open source software license.

 ### Article 3 - Delegated Proof of Stake
-Block Producers shall execute code that defines a collective decision making process to validate transactions thru a decentralized consensus algorithm known as Delegated Proof of Stake(DPOS), which shall be considered Byzantine Fault Tolerant(BFT) by it's capacity to coordinate strategic responsiveness to system fault or attack.
+Block Producers shall execute code that defines a collective decision making process to validate transactions thru a decentralized consensus algorithm known as Delegated Proof of Stake(DPOS), which shall be considered Byzantine Fault Tolerant(BFT) by its capacity to coordinate strategic responsiveness to system fault or attack.

-### Article 4 - Sanctity and Governence of Contract
+### Article 4 - Sanctity and Governance of Contract
 Block producers shall not freeze or modify contracts, except;

 * When a super-majority of 15 of 21 elected Block Producers deem a contract is not operating as intended.
 The determination of the intent of code by Block Producers shall consider code, human-and-machine-readable Ricardian Contracts, user interfaces, and actual use.
 If there is a dispute over the intent of code, then intent shall be determined by a super majority vote of elected Block Producers.
 This super majority may, at their discretion, freeze a smart contract during an active dispute until such time as code to amend the smart contract is available and vetted.
 The parties to the dispute must produce proposed replacement code to the smart contract.
 Block Producers may charge a reasonable fee and/or place other reasonable requirements upon the parties to the dispute.
 Ricardian contractual terms that cannot be enforced by properly functioning code are beyond the scope of the Block Producers authority to evaluate and enforce.